Blog vs. SEO-Optimized Blog

 More than 50% of users browse on mobile, so your site must be easy to use on any screen.

-Result: Better Experience, More Revenue
+Better Experience, More Revenue

+User experience is an integral part of SEO.
 When users find what they need fast:

 They explore more pages.